 For over 10 years, the LACCF has brought together competition officials and experts to share best practices and exchange experiences.
 The Forum meets annually in a country of the region, hosted by the national competition authority.
 Working with the IDB, the LACCF has carried out over 14 peer reviews of LAC countries, providing them with roadmaps to strengthen their competition frameworks.

-The OECD-Latin America Anti-Corruption Programme (LAAC), established in 2007, aims to promote and strengthen implementation of the OECD Anti-Bribery Convention.
+The OECD-Latin America Anti-Corruption Initiative, established in 2007, aims to promote and strengthen implementation of the OECD Anti-Bribery Convention.
 Through periodic events, the LAAC brings together representatives from government agencies, non-government organisations, and the private sector to compare experiences, share best practices, and discuss challenges in the fight against bribery.
-A growing number of Latin American countries also participate in the OECD Working Group on Bribery (Argentina, Brazil, Chile, Colombia and Mexico).
+A growing number of Latin American countries also participate in the OECD Working Group on Bribery (Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico and Peru).
 Looking forward, the LAAC intends to increase enforcement of anti-corruption legislation in the region by developing expertise and capacity through training and knowledge-sharing.
+During October 2018, the inaugural meeting of the Latin America & Caribbean Anti-Corruption Law Enforcement Officials’ Network (“LAC LEN”) was held.
+The LAC LEN aims to promote the exchange of experiences and good practices between the different jurisdictions of the region in order to equip anti-corruption law enforcement officials with the tools and knowledge necessary to effectively investigate and prosecute transnational corruption cases.
+The LAC LEN also provides an opportunity for investigators, prosecutors and other law enforcement authorities to meet amongst other experts to improve their capacity to investigate and sanction corruption.
+The Network is open to participation by law enforcement officials directly involved in the investigation and prosecution of transborder corruption, including administrative agencies mandated to enforce corporate liability laws.

 OECD-IDB LAC Public Integrity Network